 Yet this is not how it has to be.
 Finding a few great ideas for posts will let you switch between them such that you never feel you are stretched too thin by way of an excessive amount of possible topics.
 Focusing on a few types of posts will also let you become really good at writing those particular kinds and will help you generate more traffic as readers know what types of posts to expect from you.
-Some bloggers feel that it’s better to have dozens of different types of blog posts yet this can leave readers confused about what the blog is truly about. readers having little idea of what may be coming next can lead to a low number of followers and dropped followers.
+Some bloggers feel that it’s better to have dozens of different types of blog posts yet this can leave readers confused about what the blog is truly about.
+When readers have little idea of what may be coming next, this can lead to a low number of followers and dropped followers.

 Excited Over Blogging